HaukeBartsch/redcapfs/readme.md

 -rw-r--r--  1 hauke  staff    72963 May 24 14:03 screener_datadictionary.csv
 ```

-The currently supported file format for export are comma separated values, Excel files and JSON encoded files.
-The application guesses the type of the exported file by the file extension.
+Currently supported file formats for export are comma separated values (.csv), Excel files (.xlsx) and JSON encoded files (.json).
+The application guesses the type of the requested file by the file extension you use when you create the file.

 Further trivial extensions include directories that limit/filter the exported data.
-Creating a directory with the name of a specific month/year would export data collected up to that point in time.
-Directories can also represent collections of instruments that belong to a specific work-group.
+Creating a directory with the name of a specific month/year exports data collected up to that point.
+Directories can also represent collections of instruments that belong to a specific workgroup.
 Creating such a directory exports all instruments that belong to the group in the default file format.

 ### Build